Toni Arden: Radio

 In 1952, Arden appeared in episode 55 of the Big Show with Tallulah Bankhead.
 In 1954, Arden recorded 13 radio programs for the US Marine Corps via electrical transcription.
 The Toni Arden Show was broadcast on participating local stations.
 In 1956, she was featured on an episode of What's New in Music on CBS.

 Television

-Arden appeared on The Music of George Gershwin, This Is Show Business, The Dick Clark Show, and The Jimmy Dean Show.
-She and her brother, Jan, sang two duets on The Ed Sullivan Show in 1959.
+Arden made guest appearances on numerous television variety shows during the 1950s and early 1960s, primarily as a performer singing her popular songs.
+Arden appeared on The Bing Crosby Show, The Music of George Gershwin, This Is Show Business, The Dick Clark Show, and The Jimmy Dean Show.
+She and her brother, Jan, sang two duets on The Ed Sullivan Show in 1949, 1952, and 1959.
+She also appeared on television programs such as The Dinah Shore Show and The Guy Lombardo Show in 1955.
+She also appeared on the Merv Griffin Show in 1962.